datacommonsorg/import/simple/stats/config.md

 The long form description of the variable.

 The description will also be used to create NL embeddings for the variable.

+#### `properties`

+The properties of this variable.

+These are DC property entities encoded as a dictionary.
+More information on the properties that can be associated with variables can be found [here](https://github.com/datacommonsorg/data/blob/master/docs/representing_statistics.md#statisticalvariable).

 #### `group`